delphix/toolchain-workshop-docs/pages/tdc/actii/tdc_actii_5.md

 permalink: tdc_actii_5.html
 folder: tdc
 toc: false
+next_series: "Act II"
 ---

-Our automated test completed successfully, but let’s just do a manual check to be sure.
+In a normal testing scenario, a failed test might mean that you would have to tie up the QA environment until a developer can login to diagnose, triage, and remediate.
+With the Delphix DDP, data is never actually deleted or destroyed, except by policy.
+This means we can free up our environments for further testing, development, etc., as we can recall the previous data state into our data pods at any given time.

-In this scene, we are going to refresh the the QA Instance webpage, validate the results, and then do a manual test and validate the results again.
+In this scene, we are going to refresh our `QA Data Pod` with data from production, just to demonstrate the features stated above..

 ### YOUR STEPS FOR THIS SCENE:

+1. Activate the Delphix Engine tab
+2. Login as qa, if your login has timed out.
+   {% include custom/image_popout.html file="acti/ready_to_test_again_1.png" %}
+3. Click on `QA Data Pod`, if you had to login again
+   {% include custom/image_popout.html file="acti/ready_to_test_again_2.png" %}
+4. Click the Refresh icon
+   {% include custom/image_popout.html file="acti/ready_to_test_again_3.png" %}
+5. Click Refresh in the dialog box to confirm
+   {% include custom/image_popout.html file="acti/ready_to_test_again_4.png" %}
+6. Monitor your refresh progress
+   {% include custom/image_popout.html file="acti/ready_to_test_again_5.png" %}
-1. Activate the QA Instance tab
+7. When the refresh is complete, activate the QA Instance tab
-2. Click the QA Instance bookmark to refresh the page
+8. Click the `QA Instance` bookmark to refresh the page
-3. Click the First button to update the record count.
-4. Validate you see the record we added to production in Act I
-    * Remember the data will be masked.
-5. Delete the record we added to production (should be EMPLOYEE_ID 1)
-   {% include custom/image_popout.html file="actii/trust_but_verify_1.png" %}
+   {% include custom/image_popout.html file="acti/ready_to_test_again_6.png" %}
-6. Click the First button to update the record count.
-7. Validate you do not see the record we added to production in Act I and that the record count is now 999997
+9. You should now see QA populated with the most recent data from production, including your employee record
+    * Your record will now be masked since there is a masking job associated with your QA VDB.
-   {% include custom/image_popout.html file="actii/trust_but_verify_2.png" %}
+   {% include custom/image_popout.html file="acti/ready_to_test_again_7.png" %}

 {% include links.html %}